venkat2305/basketball-scorecard/README.md

 # TO do
-lower the score a little bit
+1.lower the score a little bit
-find a better way to add scores
+2.find a better way to add scores

 ## About Scrimba